-Elementary: Based on student needs, appropriate MDT time will be provided to each Special Education member and Related Services personnel for the purpose of performing the varied tasks and responsibilities specific to delivery of services to students with disabilities, including but not limited to meetings, testing and evaluation, data collection, paperwork, collaboration, and consultation.
-This time is separate and distinct from regular planning time.
+Based on student needs, MDT time will be provided to each Special Education member and Related Services personnel for the purpose of performing the varied tasks and responsibilities specific to delivery of services to students with disabilities, including but not limited to meetings, testing and evaluation, data collection, paperwork, collaboration, child find duties, and consultation.
+This time is separate and distinct from regular planning time, and additional time should not exceed 2 hours per week on average.